oVirt/ovirt-site/source/feature/networkpermissions.html.md

 The following queries will be modified to be filtered by the user:

-      GetAllNetworksByClusterIdQuery - available VM networks list presented to the User will include only network the user has permission on
+      GetAllNetworksByClusterIdQuery - when filter is set the query returns the networks that the User has permission on.

 ##### Upgrade DB